Event-Triggered Active Disturbance Rejection Control for Uncertain Random Nonlinear Systems: Introduction

-It is widely acknowledged that disturbances and uncertainties are more likely to be of stochastic characteristic in engineering applications.
-Recently event-triggered control for stochastic systems has been drawing great attention, see, e.g., \cite{liuyg2019,deng20191,deng20192,liuyg2020} and the references therein.
-In \cite{liuyg2019}, the problem of event-triggered stabilization for continuous-time stochastic systems was addressed, proposing static and dynamic event-triggering mechanisms (ETMs) with imposing a fixed positive lower bound for the inter-execution times to avoid directly the Zeno phenomenon; In \cite{deng20191}, the event-triggered control for nonlinear stochastic systems with state-dependent noise was investigated, taking static and dynamic periodic event-generators and continuous event-generators into account; In \cite{deng20192}, the dynamic discrete-time event-triggered control for linear stochastic systems with sporadic measurements and communication delays was discussed; In \cite{liuyg2020}, the problem of event-triggered stabilization for stochastic systems with control-dependent diffusion term was further considered, to expand the scope of application of event-triggered control for stochastic systems.
-A prominent element for the ETM to be workable is to avoid the Zeno phenomenon (i.e., the triggering conditions are satisfied infinite times in finite time).
-This leads to enormous difficulty in developing event-triggered control for stochastic systems, because the execution/sampling times and the inter-execution times are stochastic and then a positive lower bound for the stochastic inter-execution times is difficult or even impossible to be obtained.
-In aforementioned literature, novel ETM with dwell time (time-regularization) or periodic ETM is designed, with the Zeno phenomenon be directly excluded but the theoretical analysis be much more sophisticated.
+A prominent element for the ETM-based observer and controller to be workable is to prevent the Zeno phenomenon (i.e., the triggering conditions are satisfied infinite times in finite time).
+This leads to enormous difficulty in developing event-triggered control for stochastic/random systems, because the execution/sampling times and the inter-execution times are both random and then a positive constant lower bound for the random inter-execution times is difficult or even impossible to be obtained.
+In aforementioned literature like \cite{deng20191,deng20192,liuyg2019,liuyg2020}, novel ETM with dwell time (time-regularization) or periodic ETM was designed, with the Zeno phenomenon be directly excluded but the theoretical analysis be much more sophisticated.

-Recently, linear and nonlinear event-triggered ESOs have been designed for the open-loop of a class of uncertain stochastic systems driven by bounded noise and colored noise, and the mean square and almost sure convergence of proposed ESOs are presented with rigorous theoretical analyses \cite{zhwueventESO}.
-In this paper, we further develop the event-triggered ESO-based controller design and the convergence analysis of the resulting closed-loop system.
-The main contributions and novelties can be summed up as follows: a) The controlled stochastic systems are subject to large-scale stochastic total disturbance including the coupling of nonlinear unmodeled dynamics, external deterministic disturbance, bounded noise, and colored noise; b) The event-triggered ADRC is designed with two feasible event-triggering mechanisms be proposed; c) Both mean square and almost surely practical convergence of the ADRC's closed-loop of the uncertain stochastic systems is presented with rigourous theoretical proofs.
+In this paper, we develop the event-triggered ADRC controller design and convergence analysis for a class of uncertain random nonlinear systems.
+The main contribution and novelty can be summed up as follows: a) The controlled random nonlinear systems are subject to broad scale random total disturbance involving the coupling of nonlinear unmodeled dynamics, external deterministic disturbance, bounded noise, and colored noise; b) The event-triggered ADRC controller is designed with two feasible event-triggering mechanisms be proposed; c) Both the mean square and almost surely practical convergence of the ADRC's closed-loop of the uncertain random nonlinear systems is presented with rigorous theoretical proofs.